stuartj073/rate-my-record/README.md

 - Cloning and Forking
 In order to clone my repository, the user must visit my repository page.
 - Cloning by command line: Click the button beside the green button titled 'code', there you will be given various options on how you would like to clone the repository.
 You must then type 'git clone' into your own workspace along with the repo URL and enter.
-- Forking: Go to my repositary [page] (https://github.com/stuartj073/rate-my-record).
+- Forking: Go to my repositary [page](https://github.com/stuartj073/rate-my-record).
 In the top right of the page, below the navbar, click the 'fork' button.
 The fork should now be in your repositories.

 ### MongoDB